 Rich deep chocolate flavor, extremely creamy texture, almost like thick mousse… just amazing.
 I chose Ghirardelli Chocolate for two reasons, one I almost always have a ton in our pantry, but two, I think the flavor is so much better than some of the others out there.
 Usually when a recipe calls for baking chocolate, I choose Ghirardelli (and no this is NOT an ad or sponsored in any way, they have no idea who I am, I just love their chocolate).
 Using the Ghirardelli Chocolate made this cake SO good.

-- 2 sticks (8 Tablespoons) of unsalted butter, cut into pieces
+- 8 Tablespoons of unsalted butter, cut into pieces

 - 8 large eggs